juntuu/advent_of_code_2020/README.md

 **Note worthy**:
 - the form factor is "less than 5 lines at 80 columns" to fit within the [r/adventofcode](https://www.reddit.com/r/adventofcode/) Megathread format
-- these are not runnable as is, you can copy/paste the relevant section, and run it separately
+- the file is not runnable as is, you can copy/paste the relevant section, and run it separately
 - these may rely on specific, non standard, behaviour (e.g.
   [this fix](https://github.com/onetrueawk/awk/pull/75) breaks day 17 formatting)